tomgp/gs-download/README.md

 Download Google sheets as CSVs using a service account.

+## Process overview

 1. Create a Google service account
 2. Share your spreadsheet with that account
-3. Provide credential from that account to `gsdownload` and a sheet ID and it'll download each worksheet as a CSV file to a location you specify
+3. Provide credentials from that account to `gsdownload` and a sheet ID and it'll download each worksheet as a CSV file to a location you specify.

 >Be careful not to leak your private key.
 The best way to provide it is usually as an environment variable.